inkOfPixel/shopify-builder/README.md

 # Shopify Builder

 An opinionated builder for Shopify.

 **This is currenty in alpha and not ready for production use.
 API will likely change**

 # How to use

-To use this tools you must have a special project structure.
+To use this tools you must have a predefined project structure.
+(Pay attention to the _src_ folder)

 ```
 +-- assets